kheller18/forecasting-net-prophet/README.md

 ## 6. Deployment
   + There is currently no live deployment of this notebook on a common server, but the user has the ability to run this notebook locally on their machine via two different ways:
-    + `Jupyter Lab`: Navigate to the root directory and type "jupyter lab forecasting_net_prophet.ipynb"
+    + `Google Colab`: Navigate to Google Colab and upload the root file "forecasting_net_prophet.ipynb" into it.

 ## 7. Contact